South Addition

 Anchorage's most walkable address — and one of its most quietly coveted.

 South Addition sits at the southern edge of downtown Anchorage, bounded by Westchester Lagoon to the south, the Coastal Trail bluffs to the west, L Street to the east, and Delaney Park Strip — Anchorage's first airstrip, now its central green — to the north.
 It is one of the city's oldest, most architecturally varied, and most enduringly desirable neighborhoods.
+View current South Addition homes for sale, or read on for the full neighborhood picture.

 What makes South Addition distinctive is what cannot be replicated.
 You cannot manufacture more land between downtown and the inlet.
 Lots are tightly held by owners who tend to stay for decades.
 The mix of 1940s wartime cottages, mid-century ranches, renovated historics, and the bluff-front estates of Bootlegger's Cove gives the streets a character that newer Anchorage submarkets simply do not have — and a permanent supply ceiling that reinforces the neighborhood's pricing power.